US pressures India for quick accountability in Sikh separatist murder plot

 "India remains an incredibly important and valuable strategic partner," the US official said.
 "We also have to have trust and an ability to work through very difficult issues like this transparently."

-Pannun, the Sikh separatist, has alleged that Yadav was a "mid-tier soldier" assigned the task of organizing the assassination by higher-level Indian officials.
+Pannun, the Sikh separatist, has alleged that Yadav was a "mid-tier soldier" assigned the task of organising the assassination by higher-level Indian officials.

 India has said little publicly since announcing in November 2023 it would formally investigate the allegations, and it has separately continued a diplomatic dispute with Canada over the June 2023 assassination of another Sikh leader.